-- □ McLoughlin Historic Conservation District - Canemah National Register Historic District - □ Individually listed historic property outside of the districts - What is the Immediate Context? - □ The Block - □ The Neighborhood - □ What are the mix of existing appropriate historic styles?
+- McLoughlin Historic Conservation District

+- What is the Immediate Context?

+- The Block

+- The Neighborhood - What are the mix of existing appropriate historic styles?

 Finding: The site is located in the McLoughlin Historic Conservation District, on Center street one lot south of 5th Street.
 The currently vacant lot sits between two professional office buildings, adjacent to a large, open parking area and across the street from St. John the Apostle Catholic Church and School.
 Around the block are single and multiple unit residential buildings and the current office of BC Custom Construction.